Raja-09/Raja-09/README.md

 # 💫 About Me:
 Aspiring software developer studying Computer Science and Engineering at VIT Vellore.
 Passionate about writing clean and efficient code, with a strong interest in software design patterns, algorithms, and web development.
 Proficient in front-end development technologies such as HTML, CSS, JavaScript, and React, as well as back-end technologies such as Node.js, Express, and MongoDB.
 Always eager to learn and explore new web development frameworks and tools.
-Currently focused on honing my skills in web development and actively seeking opportunities to contribute to open-source projects.
-Let's code together and build something amazing for the web
+Currently focused on honing my skills in web development and actively seeking opportunities that help in doing so.

 ## 🌐 Socials: